 Information flows assist the various links within the supply chain to formulate their long-term strategies.
-They also help regulate the supply chain’s flow of goods and service.
+They also help regulate the flow of goods and services.

 Components of a Supply Chain